AryanKaji/beginner_Solidity_Contract/README.md

 3. **SimpleStorage.sol**
    A contract that stores and retrieves an unsigned integer.
    - Functionality:
-      - set(uint _value) – Sets the value of the integer.
+      - setData(uint _data) – Sets the data of the integer.
-      - get() – Returns the stored integer.
+      - getData() – Returns the stored integer.

 4. **EtherWallet.sol**
    A basic wallet contract that allows depositing and withdrawing Ether.
    - Functionality:
-      - deposit() – Deposits Ether into the wallet.
+      - constructor() – Deposits Ether into the wallet.
       - withdraw(uint _amount) – Withdraws Ether from the wallet.
       - getBalance() – Returns the contract's balance.

 5. **Voting.sol**
    A simple voting contract for two candidates.
    - Functionality:
-      - vote(uint candidate) – Cast a vote for a candidate (1 or 2).
+      - vote(string memory candidate) – Cast a vote for a candidate (1 or 2).
-      - getVotes() – Returns the current vote count for both candidates.
+      - getVotes() – Returns the current vote count for each candidates.

 6. **TodoList.sol**
    A to-do list contract where users can add and mark tasks as completed.
    - Functionality:
-      - addTask(string _task) – Adds a new task to the list.
+      - addTask(string memory _content) – Adds a new task to the list.
-      - completeTask(uint _taskId) – Marks a task as completed.
+      - toggleTask(uint _index) – Marks a task as completed.
+      - getTask(uint _index) - Returns the task's status.
+      - taskCount() - Returns task's count.

 7. **Ownable.sol**
    A contract demonstrating ownership and restricted access using modifiers.